 How do I prepare the files?

-What if I have multimedia files as part of my thesis?
+What if I have supplementary files as part of my thesis?

 How will the Graduate Research School know that I’ve deposited my digital thesis?

 Once you’ve uploaded your digital thesis and accompanying form, the Library will notify the Thesis Examinations Office so that you can graduate.

 Where will my thesis be available?

 Your thesis will be available in espace and can be found via the Curtin Library Catalogue and the National Library of Australia’s TROVE repository.